lambda-feedback/user-documentation/docs/publications.md

 - [:material-download: Download PDF](assets/publications/AI_Microservices_for_Sustainable_Innovation_in_Education-v3.pdf) pre-print under review.
 Also available on OSF: [https://osf.io/preprints/edarxiv/wq4bd_v3](https://osf.io/preprints/edarxiv/wq4bd_v3)

-- Extended manifesto on why the education sector should use microservices for automated judgement in education.
-Reviews literature on systems engineering, software architecture, and eco-systems.
-Articulates the role of modules, interoperability, and microservices.
-Focuses on arguments for innovation and ethical use of AI.
-Results from deployments of microservices in Lambda feedback show how such a system can work in future.
-Highlights the needs for the future.
-This paper is a long read (~30 pages), providing the detailed thinking behind Lambda Feedback.
+- Journal pre-print (~30 pages).
+Extended manifesto on why the education sector should use microservices for automated judgement in education.
+Literature review, conceptual arguments on innovation and ethics, and results from deployments of Lambda Feedback.
+This paper is a long read, providing the detailed thinking behind Lambda Feedback.

 #### 2025d: Chatbots for Dialogic Feedback during Self-Study: The Importance of Contextual Information

 - [:material-download: Download PDF](assets/publications/2025_EERN_Paper_Proceedings_Extracted.pdf) or access via the [Engineering Education Research Network (EERN) Conference Proceedings](https://research.manchester.ac.uk/en/publications/uk-and-ireland-engineering-education-research-network-annual-symp)

-- Conference Extended Abstract (8-pages); This paper examines how providing chatbots with context affects their educational value.
-Using a framework of impasse-driven learning, we introduce concepts of objective context (e.g. course materials) and subjective context (e.g. student's thought process).
-Our empirical evidence shows the benefits of providing context to chatbots.
-We also discuss the potential risks, namely removing student agency and ‘productive struggle’.
-We conclude that, on balance, chatbots are likely to be most educationally beneficial if context is available, but that chatbots should be configured to manage the risks.
-We outline future work on managing the risks.
+- Conference Extended Abstract (8-pages).
+Using a framework of impasse-driven learning we explore the role of chatbots, and focus on whether the bot has access to context.
+Empirical results show students benefitting from chatbots accessing context.
+Valuable thinking behind the benefits and risks of AI in education, combining theory and practice.

 #### 2024: Automated Feedback on Student Attempts to Produce a Set of Dimensionless Power Products from a Set of Physical Quantities that Describe a Physical Problem